 Suppose you have a core value of freedom.
 In that case, you might avoid traditional work and instead work as an entrepreneur–even if this means working longer hours and having more financial uncertainty.

 Another common example relates to money.
-Pretend like your close friend has a fancy car.
-When you ride in the car with them, you think, “Wow, someday I am going to buy myself one of these.”
+Pretend that your close friend has a fancy car.
+When you ride in the car with them, you think, “Wow, someday I am going to buy myself one of these!”

 But when you get home, remember that you genuinely value financial security for your family more than flashy material items.
 Even if you had the money to buy that car, you wouldn’t do it because it doesn’t align with your deeper principles about life.

-Use this master list of personal values to narrow down what matters most to you.
-We’ve included fundamental values, personal values in relationships, values in work, and values for life as a whole.
+Use these master lists of values to narrow down what matters most to you.
+We’ve included personal values, relationship values, work values, ethical values, and community values.

 Certain principles guide the type of work you pursue, whether you’re an entrepreneur, employee, or freelancer.
 Defining your company’s core values can shape your core mission behind selling products or services.
 They define why and how they conduct business.
 On a personal level, these values help you determine the broader vision of your career and your daily performance in the workplace.